unlam/ComputationalAnalyticalMechanics/README.md

 ## Course Overview

-This undergraduate course introduces analytical mechanics through computational methods, designed for engineering students with little to no programming background.
-Students learn to model mechanical devices as rigid bodies and solve Euler-Lagrange equations to analyze dynamics and strains.
+This undergraduate course introduces analytical mechanics through computational methods.
+It has been designed for engineering students with little to no programming background.
+Students learn to model mechanical devices as rigid bodies, and through the use of the Euler-Lagrange equations, analyze their dynamics and strains.

 ### Learning Materials